 Massoud Moussavi, Chair

-The Electro-Mechanical Engineering Technology department offers two bachelor of science degrees in engineering technology; Electronic Systems Engineering Technology and Electromechanical Systems Engineering Technology.
+The Electro-Mechanical Engineering Technology department offers two Bachelor of Science degrees in Engineering Technology; Electronic Systems Engineering Technology (ESET) and Electromechanical Systems Engineering Technology (EMSET).
 The programs have integrated curricula designed to prepare graduates for technical careers in industry.
 Engineering Technology Programs are accredited by the Engineering Technology Accreditation Commission of ABET. http://www.abet.org.

 In each degree program, emphasis is placed on application engineering principles in solving real world problems.
 Extensive laboratory work with industry-based problems and software constitute unique features of each program.
 Engineering technologists serve as members of the engineering team and engage in the management, design, production, assembly, quality control and sales activities in their respective fields.

-The engineering technologist is applications-oriented, building upon a background of applied mathematics, including the concepts and applications of calculus.
-Utilizing applied science and technology, engineering technologists are members of an engineering team in utilizing applied design techniques to produce practical, workable and safe results quickly and economically; configure hardware from proven concepts; redesign, build, install, operate, or manage complex technical systems, and/or provide customer engineering support.
+The Engineering Technology majors are applications-oriented and built upon a background of applied mathematics, including the concepts and applications of calculus.
+Utilizing applied science and technology, engineering technologists are members of an engineering team utilizing applied design techniques to produce practical, workable and safe results quickly and economically; configure hardware from proven concepts; redesign, build, install, operate, or manage complex technical systems, and/or provide customer engineering support.

 The faculty of the department is committed to helping students develop a strong sense of professionalism, high ethical standards and the pride that comes from accomplishment through technical competence.
 The department is also committed to helping students develop sound work habits, including neatness, completeness, and timeliness; to communicate effectively in written, oral, graphical, and mathematical form; and to be responsible for their own actions and inactions.
 The faculty is committed to academic excellence and professional integrity.